natalie-vandepol/compare_taxonomy/README.md

 <a name="study-purpose"></a>
 Study Purpose
 --------
 We set out to test whether the most commonly used taxonomic classifiers generate similar profiles of the fungal community.
-To do so we used two published MiSeq ITS datasets and compared the standalone command line Ribosomal Database Project Classifier (not to be confused with the Ribosomal Database Project) (Wang et al. 2007; Cole et al. 2013),  UTAX (Edgar 2010; 2013), and SINTAX (Edgar 216).
+To do so we used two published MiSeq ITS datasets and compared the standalone command line [Ribosomal Database Project Classifier](http://rdp.cme.msu.edu/) (not to be confused with the Ribosomal Database Project) (Wang et al. 2007; Cole et al. 2013),  [UTAX](http://www.drive5.com/usearch/manual/utax_algo.html) (Edgar 2010; 2013), and SINTAX (Edgar 2016).